IntersectMBO/cardano-node/doc/stake-pool-operations/keys_and_addresses.md

 # Creating keys and addresses

-In the Shelley era of Cardano, every stakeholder can have two sets of keys and addresses:
+In Cardano, every stakeholder can have two sets of keys and addresses:

 * Payment Keys and addresses: To send and receive transactions
 * Stake Keys and addresses: To control protocol participation, create a stake pool, delegate and receive rewards.